Thurrock is the largest regeneration area in the UK.

 - Thames Enterprise Park – creating an Environmental Technologies and Energy hub alongside a new import/export and blending facility for oil products on the site of the former Coryton Oil Refinery, it will include the world’s first bio jet fuel plant converting landfill waste into jet fuel in a partnership between Solena Fuels and British Airways

-You can download Thurrock's full economic growth strategy:
+You can download Thurrock's full economic growth strategy and action plan below.

 The video below summarises our main development areas.